Food for Butterflies

 The hoops were used to mark out circles in the grass.
 The turf within the circles was removed to give the flowers a chance to grow without having to compete with the grass.

-The plants are all native species chosen for being attractive to pollinators.
-They include Kidney Vetch which has fluffy yellow flowers and is the food plant of the Small Blue butterfly; Corky Fruited Water Dropwort with a fabulous name and clusters of white flowers; Field Scabious; Greater Knapweed; Yarrow; Oxeye Daisy and Birdsfoot Trefoil which feeds the Dingy Skipper butterfly.
+The plants are native species, all chosen for being attractive to a host of pollinators.
+They include Kidney Vetch which has fluffy yellow flowers and is the food plant of the larvae of Small Blue butterflies; Corky Fruited Water Dropwort with a fabulous name and clusters of white flowers; Field Scabious; Greater Knapweed; Yarrow; Oxeye Daisy and Birdsfoot Trefoil which feeds the larvae of the Dingy Skipper butterfly.

 They were planted in groups, so that the pollinators don’t have to travel far to find the next flowers, and to create wilddlife corridors.